fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 10.5.1 =
+* [Fixed] Fixes a bug when renaming the option when some settings have never been assigned a value

 = 10.5.0 =
 * [Added] Adds a Price Display setting that lets users show MSRP values, down payments, or 'Call For Price' instead of vehicle prices.
 This feature was built into the _dealer theme, but now lives in core so it's easy for widgets to show appropriate prices.